Henry Watterson: Death and legacy

-Watterson died in Jacksonville, Duval County, Florida in 1921, survived for several years by his widow as well as many grandchildren.
-He was interred in Louisville's Cave Hill Cemetery.
+Watterson died in Jacksonville, Duval County, Florida in 1921.

 The portion of I-264 from the junction with US 31W to its northeastern terminus at I-71 is known as the Watterson Expressway.

 A Jefferson County Public School in eastern Louisville is named Watterson Elementary School.

 The World War II Liberty Ship SS Henry Watterson was named in his honor.